 Tummy tuck surgery is not an OHIP-covered procedure.
-Removal of loose skin on the the body is not covered by provincial insurance regardless of the cause (for example, massive weight loss or previous surgery for obesity).
-Another abdominal procedure called “panniculectomy” may be an OHIP-insured procedure in certain patients who have a very large overhang of skin (called a “pannus”) on the lower abdomen that causes serious problems like recurrent infections requiring prescription antibiotics.
+Removal of loose skin on the the body is not covered by provincial insurance regardless of the cause (even after massive weight loss or previous surgery for obesity).
+Another abdominal procedure called “panniculectomy” may be an OHIP-insured procedure in certain patients who have a very large overhang of skin (called a “pannus”) on the lower abdomen.
+In order to qualify for surgery, the patient must have evidence that the pannus causes serious problems like recurrent infections requiring prescription antibiotics.
 Panniculectomy surgery is not the same as tummy tuck surgery because it does not involve tightening the abdominal muscles or improve the appearance of the upper abdomen.
 It simply involves removing the overhang of skin.

 If I lose weight after my tummy tuck, how will my appearance change?

 Ideally it is best to be at a steady weight prior to having abdominoplasty surgery.
 This ensures that the maximal amount of skin can be removed.
 If there is significant weight loss after surgery there can be some recurrent skin laxity, depending on each patient’s skin tone.
 Some patients will still have an excellent contour.
 This patient had a tummy tuck and was very happy with the appearance, but she was motivated to lose another 30 pounds postoperatively.
 After this additional weight loss the abdominal contour was further improved.
 The photos below show her appearance at each stage.

 Tummy Tuck Surgery